influxdata/docs-v2/content/influxdb/v2.4/install.md

 {{% tab-content %}}
 ### Set up InfluxDB through the influx CLI

-The following steps describe how to use the `influx setup` CLI command in interactive or non-interactive (_headless_) mode to initialize your InfluxDB instance.
+Use the `influx setup` CLI command in interactive or non-interactive (_headless_) mode to initialize your InfluxDB instance.

+Do one of the following:
 - [Run `influx setup` without user interaction](#run-influx-setup-without-user-interaction)
 - [Run `influx setup` with user prompts]()